SCOTT DUTTON

 You did what you did, now shut up. — Samuel Beckett

-My 13, 1987.
+May 13, 1987.
 Six weeks left of high school, six more weeks until we were free.
 That day, a Saturday, Karl drove his old Volvo station wagon to his father’s cabin.
 He connected a hose to the exhaust pipe and threaded the hose through a crack in the passenger window.
 Then, he got into the car and started it.
 He sat there and waited—and I imagine this because I’ll never know how long he waited—a very, very long time.

 Ten years later, in September 1997, I get my big break.
 One day I’m just another freelance director, working at Wal-Mart to support my artistic habit, and the next I’m artistic director of an established theatre company.
-I inherit the company’s social-action man-date, as well as its season—all of one play, a single production to tour schools across the rural communities of Western Canada.
+I inherit the company’s social-action mandate, as well as its season—all of one play, a single production to tour schools across the rural communities of Western Canada.
 The issue had been already chosen, and the project selected: The Day Billy Lived.
 People unwittingly called it The Day Billy Died.

 For three years of my life, I am tied to this project.
 Eight months of pre-production research, workshops and planning; three months of rehearsals; two school years of production tours.
 One day I am an artist suffering for her art; the next I am responsible for a project that eventually reaches an audience of over 642,000 people—a project promoting the awareness and prevention of youth suicide—as I sink slowly to the bottom of a severe depression.